WOLFSSL SECURITY VULNERABILITIES

 Known wolfSSL Vulnerabilities

-The SSL protocol, along with the more recent TLS 1.2 protocol, are both well documented and under constant scrutiny by the top experts in security and cryptography.
+The SSL/TLS protocol is documented and under constant scrutiny by the top experts in security and cryptography.
 SSL was quickly adopted as a standard world wide.
 SSL and TLS together secure communications between billions of computers, servers, Internet of Things (IoT) devices, and embedded systems.
 The security provided by an SSL/TLS Library depends on the underlying strength of its cryptography which is used to encrypt communications.

 INFO | CVE ID | SEVERITY | DESCRIPTION | TIME TO FIX | FIXED IN VERSION |